Toggle Navigation

 Closing costs you should expect

-There are certain ordinary expenses related to closing the sale of a house.
-These fees are often split between the buyer and seller, as instructed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help show you through your process.
+There are certain expected expenses accompanying closing the sale of a house.
+These fees are usually divided between the buyer and seller, as dictated in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through your deal.

 (Click here for more information)